|

 1920).
 His mother was the manager of the Abbey Theatre, Dublin.
 He and

-his wife, singer Dorothy Ward, were among Godfrey’s circle of friends; their
+his wife, singer Dorothy Ward, were among Fred Godfrey’s circle of friends; their

 son Peter Glenville, a childhood friend of Godfrey’s youngest daughter